Skip to main content

 • How much coverage do you need?

-• What are all the different policy options (or riders)?10
+• What policy options (or riders) are available?10

 • Is there other coverage you need to protect your family?

-• Which is better for you, a whole life or term policy?
+• Which is better for your situation, a whole life or term policy?

 2 Some whole life polices do not have cash values in the first two years of the policy and don’t pay a dividend until the policy’s third year.
 Talk to your financial representative and refer to your individual whole life policy illustration for more information.